22 Visual Art Competitions for High School Students 2023

 • How do we build a more environmentally just world?

-Winners will receive cash prizes, with the total prize value is at up to $7500.
+Winners will receive cash prizes, with a total prize value of up to $7500.

-Medium: Film such as documentary, narrative, animated films, and other genres.
-Files are submitted as MP4 or .MOV, with 16.9 (horizontal) framing preferred, and 1080p or minimum 720p quality
+Medium: Films such as documentaries, narratives, animated films, and other genres.
+Files are submitted as MP4 or .MOV, with 16.9 (horizontal) framing preferred, and 1080p or minimum 720p quality.

 9. Sony World Photography Awards Youth Competition

-Sony World Photography Awards Youth Competition invites young photographers from 12 to 19 years old to submit photographs for monthly changing themes, such as Composition & Design, Culture & Travel, Landscape, Open Call, Portraits, Street Photography, and Wildlife & Nature.
+Sony World Photography Awards Youth Competition invites young photographers from 12 to 19 years old to submit photographs for monthly changing themes, such as Composition and design, Culture and travel, Landscape, Open Call, Portraits, Street Photography, and Wildlife and nature.
 Photographers can submit up to 3 images per month.
 The winner will receive Sony digital imaging equipment, and recognition on Sony platforms.

 Medium: Photographs, submitted as digital files